Dhaka women suffer more when climate change worsens the dengue situation

 However, the city fails to properly serve the health service seekers, particularly women from poor communities, despite housing 17 specialised public hospitals, eight tertiary-level hospitals, three 500-bed public hospitals, and 10 different capacity (less than 500) hospitals.
 Moreover, there are 651 registered private hospitals, according to DGHS data.

-Although there is no available data about the number of service seekers at private hospitals, the Health Bulletin 2020 estimated that at least 1,758,967 female patients received outdoor services at 13 Dhaka-based public hospitals (surveyed) in 2019 while the number of female in-patients were only 5.49% of the outdoor patients.
+Although there is no available data about the number of service seekers at private hospitals, the Health Bulletin 2020 estimated that at least 1,758,967 female patients received outdoor services at 13 Dhaka-based public hospitals (surveyed) in 2019, while the number of female in-patients was only 5.49% of the outdoor patients.

 Earlier in 2015, a Planning Ministry's monitoring report identified the reasons behind women's discomfort in public hospitals.
 Regarding women-friendly hospital services, the report didn't find all characteristics of women-friendly present at the surveyed hospitals.